• Skip to primary navigation

 • are concerned about your 3 – 12 year old

-• want to change the way you respond to your child
+• want to learn what you can do to help your child build skills

 If you are looking for therapy rather than Parent Coaching, please note that I no longer provide CBT (or therapy of any kind).
 If you were referred to me directly, please return to the person who made the referral to ask for additional names.
 I am not able to provide referrals to families I have never worked with so please do not contact me asking for a referral.
 I can, however, provide some ideas about finding a therapist.